day8/re-frame/README.md

 Richard Dawkins

-Have you watched that [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) yet?
-The one I recommended earlier.
-The one that re-imagines a database as a stream?
-Architecture should be viewed as layer upon layer of Materialised Views.

-## How Flow Happens In Reagent
+### How Flow Happens In Reagent

 To implement FRP-ish-ness, Reagent provides a `ratom` and a `reaction`. re-frame uses both of these building blocks, so let's now make sure we understand them before going further.

 `ratoms` behave just like normal ClojureScript atoms.
 You can `swap!` and `reset!` them, `watch` them, etc.

 From a ClojureScript perspective, the purpose of an atom is to hold mutable data.
-From an re-frame perspective, we'll tweak that paradigm ever so slightly and **view a `ratom` as being a value that changes over time.**  Seems like a subtle distinction, I know, but because of it, re-frame sees a `ratom` as a Signal.
+From a re-frame perspective, we'll tweak that paradigm ever so slightly and **view a `ratom` as being a value that changes over time.**  Seems like a subtle distinction, I know, but because of it, re-frame sees a `ratom` as a Signal.
 [Pause and read this](http://elm-lang.org/learn/What-is-FRP.elm).